s13669201946/httprunner.github.io/content/docs/QuickStart/loadtest.en.md

 ## Start with CLI

-`HttpRunner+` supports running load test without extra work.
+`HttpRunner` supports running load test without extra work.
 You can use `hrp boom` command to run YAML/JSON testcases in load testing mode.

 By default, hrp will print load testing results in console output, refreshed every 3 seconds.